The Stepping Stone is open to:

 An incomplete or inaccurate registration form may result in disqualification.

 Use of the audition hall and/or the piano without authorization is strictly forbidden.
+A schedule will be organized for each candidate before each round.

 Any situation not covered by these rules shall be referred to the Board of Directors, whose decision on such matters shall be final.